Capabilities

 Pressure-swing Absorption System

 Automated bench-scale pressure-swing adsorption (PSA) system with four 1 kg beds to study gas separation such as removal of N2 from natural gas.
 On-line analytical capability using Hiden process mass-spectrometer with multiple sampling locations and automated sampling valve.
 National Instruments LabView data acquisition and control system.
-Operating pressure up to 50 bar (~750 psi) and a temperature range from ambient to 500 °C.
+Operating pressure up to 50 bar (~750 psi) and a temperature range from ambient to 500 °C

 Micromeritics ASAP 2020c adsorption instrument for measuring BET surface area and pore volume distribution as well as chemisorption capacity.